3.8 Provisions

 30E Foreign Currency risk management

-Since part of the revenues of the Company are denominated in US Dollars, there is a translation risk as the Company has to report its financial performance in INR.
+Since part of the revenues for the year were denominated in US Dollars, there is a translation risk as the Company has to report its financial performance in INR.
 However, a small portion of the risk is “paired”, as some of the Company’s operating costs are incurred in US Dollars.

 31 - Segment Information